Basic Quantum Algorithms

 where $x_0,...,x_{n-1}$ are the bits of $x$.
 Note that $f$ is a linear function and each linear Boolean function is characterized by a specific hidden $s$.
 Our goal is to find $s$ by evaluating $f$ without knowing its implementation details.
-In quantum computing, the operator that implements this function is called an \textit{oracle}, as if an oracle reveals $f(x)$ without showing $s$ explicitly, and $f(x)$ can be used to determine $s$.
-When we build the circuit of the algorithm, $f$ is implemented by another person, because we don't know $s$.
+In quantum computing, the operator that implements this function is called an \textit{oracle}, because an oracle reveals $f(x)$ without showing $s$ explicitly, and $f(x)$ can be used to determine $s$.
+When we describe the circuit of the algorithm, $f$ is implemented by another person, because we do not know $s$.
 It is important to understand this, as it helps avoid the mistaken impression that we need to know the answer to find the answer, which is absurd.

 In the classical version of this problem, we have to consult the \textit{classical oracle} at least $n$ times.
-In fact, we chose $x=10...0$ and ask the oracle what $f(10...0)$ is.
+In fact, we choose $x=10...0$ and ask the oracle what $f(10...0)$ is.
 The answer is $s_0$.
 Next we choose $x=010...0$ and ask the oracle what $f(010...0)$ is.
 The answer is $s_1$.
 The last query is $f(0...01)$, whose answer is $s_{n-1}$.
 This shows that we need to consult the oracle $n$ times and there is no way to reduce this number without introducing an error in the algorithm.
 In the quantum case, we consult the \textit{quantum oracle} only once, which allows us to find all bits of $s$, as described below.

 In the quantum case, the function $f(x)=s\cdot x$ is implemented using the unitary operator $U_f$ of $n+1$ qubits, defined as

 where $x\in\{0,1\}^n$, $j$ is a bit, and $\oplus$ is the XOR operation or sum modulo 2.
 This operator uses two registers, with sizes $n$ and 1, respectively.
 We can use $U_f$ as many times as we wish.
 However, it is used only once in the Bernstein-Vazirani algorithm.